 Then there’s the cost added by extruders, whose own costs have tripled from 18 months ago.
 Manufacturing materials, of course, are only a portion of overall costs.

-Materials must also be shipped, employees are needed to receive them, staff also require protective gear, chemicals and processes must be used, and the cost of energy to keep the lights on have all gone up.
+Materials must also be shipped, employees are needed to receive them, staff also require protective gear, chemicals and processes must be used, and the cost of energy to keep the lights on has all gone up.

 Delivery times that were normally four to six weeks pre-pandemic are now seven to nine months.
 Clearly, a manufacturing business can’t go long without the materials needed to make its product.

-Consequently, Accent Awnings now has to maintain greater inventory on hand in order to meet demand in a timely manner.
+Consequently, Accent Awnings now has to maintain a greater inventory on hand in order to meet demand in a timely manner.